Pediatric Developmental Disabilities (PDD) Clinic Fellowship

-Minor rotation- Pediatric Interdisciplinary Clinic
+Minor rotation- Pediatric Interdisciplinary Clinic (full year)

 Fellows will participate in two days of interdisciplinary experiences each month and will conduct behavioral evaluations with an emphasis on developmental functioning.
 Summaries will be presented during the Interdisciplinary Meetings with recommendations provided by the Fellow.
 The interdisciplinary team consists of Developmental Pediatrics, Psychiatry, Speech Pathology, Neuropsychology, Occupational Therapy, and Genetics.
 Each discipline will also be presenting findings and recommendations for care.
 Children who receive treatment in the Preschool Interdisciplinary Clinic are usually followed until they are 6 years of age.

-Minor rotation: Clinical Outcomes Research
+Minor rotation: Clinical Outcomes Research (full year)

 Fellows will assist in research projects to assess and improve treatment outcomes for our patients.
 For example, prior project has included assessing outcome equivalence between onsite and telehealth behavioral sessions.
-Data collection, management, and analysis may be utilized to in order to support improvement initiatives within clinical programs.
+Data collection, management, and analysis may be utilized to support improvement initiatives within clinical programs.
 Fellows will gain experience in utilizing administrative and clinical data to assess factors impacting behavioral treatment for medium-to-large clinical populations.
 They may also utilize analytical methods for health services and comparative effectiveness research.
 There may be academic products stemming from these efforts in which fellows may be part of, depending on their contributions and degree of involvement.